driebit/zotonic_mod_adlib/README.md

 There are basic routines to map an Adlib record to RDF statements.

-### Generate an unique URN for an Adlib record
+### Generate an unique URI for an Adlib record

-To identify a resource, an unique URN is needed.
-This routine generates the unique URN using the Adlib endpoint specification and the _priref_ in the Adlib record.
+To identify a resource, an unique URI is needed.
+This routine generates the unique URI using the Adlib endpoint specification and the _priref_ in the Adlib record.

 ```erlang